datacarpentry/genomics-r-intro/index.md

 R is one of the most widely-used and powerful programming languages in bioinformatics.
-R especially shines where a variety of statistical tools are required (e.g. RNA-Seq, population genomics, etc.) and in the generation of publication-quality graphs and figures.
+R especially shines where a variety of statistical tools are required (e.g. RNA-Seq, population genomics, et cetera.) and in the generation of publication-quality graphs and figures.
 Rather than get into an R vs. Python debate (both are useful), keep in mind that many of the concepts you will learn apply to Python and other programming languages, as well.